stolostron/rhacm-docs/_pages/deprecate_remove.md

  4. Ensure the table is reviewed each release for existing and outdated content.
 A cross-squad issue with the release manager is an efficient way to get dev teams to review existing content.
 For new entries, developers need to open new issues for doc.
  5. Remove content that is not within the n-2 support structure.

-### Notes:
+### API deprecations

-* Usually before something is removed, it was already deprecated for at least two releases.
-There are rare occasions where this is missed by the product team, but it is not ideal for the customer.

-* API deprecations and removals: follows the Kubernetes deprecation guidelines for APIs.
+ API deprecations and removals: follows the Kubernetes deprecation guidelines for APIs.
 See the [Kubernetes Deprecation Policy](https://kubernetes.io/docs/reference/using-api/deprecation-policy/) for more details about that policy.

 * APIs are only deprecated or removed outside of the following timelines: